Alexander Belov

 Alexander Alexandrovich Belov, commonly known as Sasha Belov (November 9, 1951 - October 3, 1978), was a Soviet basketball player.
 During his playing career, he played at the center position.
 Belov is most remembered for scoring the game-winning basket of the gold medal game of the 1972 Munich Summer Olympic Games, which gave the gold medal to the senior Soviet national team.
-In 1978, when just 26 years old, Belov died of cardiac sarcoma, a type of cancer.
+In 1978, at 26 years old, Belov died of cardiac sarcoma, a type of cancer.

 Belov was named one of FIBA's 50 Greatest Players in 1991.
 He was enshrined into the FIBA Hall of Fame in 2007.
 In 2018, he was named one of the 101 Greats of European Basketball.

 Club career

 Born in Leningrad, Belov was the star player of Spartak Leningrad (later known as Spartak St. Petersburg), as he led the club to the Soviet Union League title in 1975, and also to three European-wide 2nd-tier level FIBA European Cup Winners' Cup (Saporta Cup) Finals (1971, 1973, and 1975).
 Including winning the title in both 1973 and 1975.
 During his club career, Belov was a two-time FIBA European Selection (1971 and 1972).

 In 2016, the club that Belov played for was renamed to Kondrashin Belov, for a short time.
 The club was renamed in honor of both Belov, and the club's former head coach Vladimir Kondrashin.